Each year at the annual AMSA conference, student prizes are awarded to the most outstanding oral and poster presentations in a number of categories.

 Award Rules - apply to all AMSA Student Prizes

-- The Presentation and Poster Prize awards shall be decided by AMSA Council or its appointed Committee.
+- The Oral and Poster Presentation Prize awards shall be decided by AMSA Council or its appointed Committee.
 If there are more than five suitable entries in either category, a second prize of such amount as decided by Council may be awarded in that category.
 A written citation will accompany each prize;

 - The prizes shall be awarded on the determination of a Prizes Committee appointed by the Council of the Association, representing both the Council and the Conference Organising Committee.
 The decision of the Prizes Committee shall be final;